Houston Summer Harp Festival

 5) Favorite events, such as our Mock Wedding and Group Project, will continue this year and in the coming years!

-6) Required music – We strongly encourage our participants to prepare this year’s required ensemble music and a solo of choice before arriving on our first day.
-Required music will be announced with plenty of time for preparation.
+6) Our Required Music changes each year and is coordinated with that years theme.
+Each ensemble has assigned music and there will be several pieces that the 3 ensembles will perform together on our Finale Concert.
+We strongly encourage our participants to prepare this year’s required ensemble music and a solo of choice before arriving on our first day.
+Required music will be announced in 2020.

 Each year is unique!
 We select different required music for our ensembles and change the activities and workshops in order to offer our returning participants something new and fresh.